-The Real Madrid starlets – who it is understood will cost the Whites about £5million – have indicated that they favour a move to the Premier League ahead of possible Champions League football with the Portuguese giants.
+The Real Madrid starlets – who it is understood will cost the Whites about £5million – have indicated that they favour a move to the Premier League ahead of possible Champions League football with

 It had been rumoured that the highly-rated youngsters could be used as a makeweight by Real in the deal to capture Argentina ace Angel Di Maria.

 But the clubs agreed a straight cash fee of £20.3million on Tuesday, clearing the way for Owen Coyle to make his move.

 Reports from Lisbon claim Benfica are still very much in the hunt for the Spain Under-21 internationals, and are willing to match asking price for the pair who both forced their way on to the bench

 last season under former Real manager Manuel Pellegrini.
 He has since been replaced by Jose Morinho.